As the compiled tsfresh package is hosted on pypy you can easily install it with pip

-Now tsfresh comes into place.
-It allows us to automatically extract over 1200 features from those six different time series.
+For this, tsfresh comes into place.
+It allows us to automatically extract over 1200 features from those six different time series for each robot.

 from tsfresh import extract_features extracted_features = extract_features(timeseries, column_id="id", column_sort="time")

-You end up with all extracted features, which are more than 1200 different.
+You end up with a DataFrame extracted_features with all more than 1200 different extracted features.

 We will now remove all

-NaN values and select only the relevant features
+data, e.g. because it has too low statistics) and select only the relevant features next:

 Only around 300 features were classified as relevant enough.